nexus-rpc/sdk-go/README.md

 #### ID

-`ID` is the operation ID as returned by a Nexus handler in the response to `StartOperation` or set by the client in the `GetHandle` method.
+`ID` is the operation ID as returned by a Nexus handler in the response to `StartOperation` or set by the client in the `NewHandle` method.
 ID may be empty in case the handle represents an operation that completed synchronously.

 #### State

 `State()` the last known operation state.
-Empty for handles created with `client.GetHandle` before issuing a request to get the result.
+Empty for handles created with `client.NewHandle` before issuing a request to get the result.

 #### Get the Result of an Operation